 Organic food is more widely accepted by the public and agricultural community than it was in 2002, so the barriers to Going Organic have changed.
 A greater challenge to the organic movement has become producers’ access to key resources that support their economic success and viability.

 CCOF is pleased to announce the Future Organic Farmer Grant Fund!
-Through this fund, the CCOF Foundation and the UNFI Foundation, in collaboration with partner organizations Driscoll’s, Organic Valley, Bradmer Foods, and the National Cooperative Grocers Association, will be making grants in three educational categories: kindergarten through eighth grade, high school, and vocational and higher education.
+Through this fund, the CCOF Foundation and the UNFI Foundation, in collaboration with partner organizations Driscoll’s, Organic Valley, Bradmer Foods, and the National Cooperative Grocers Association fund grants in three educational categories: kindergarten through eighth grade, high school, and vocational and higher education.

-In a statewide partnership with Ag in the Classroom, kindergarten through eighth grade grants will be made available for classroom projects in California schools (the application period opens May 1, 2014).
+In a statewide partnership with Ag in the Classroom, kindergarten through eighth grade grants are awarded for classroom projects in California schools (the application period will reopen in 2015).
 The high school granting category will be for individual Supervised Agricultural Experience (SAE) projects and will be available nationally through a partnership with Future Farmers of America (application period will open fall 2014).
-The vocational and higher education grants will be made available through the CCOF and UNFI Foundations for students across the United States (the application period opens April 15, 2014).
+The vocational and higher education grants are awarded through the CCOF and UNFI Foundations for students across the United States (the application period will reopen in 2015).
 A goal of the program is to assist students from disadvantaged backgrounds.
-Learn more about the requirements and apply today »

 Today, there is no program that provides direct financial assistance exclusively to organic producers, processors, and handlers hit by unforeseen hardship, other than that which CCOF has provided annually since 2007.
 This fund helps offset certification costs for organic producers who have suffered losses due to extreme hardships such as drought, fire, invasive pest losses, or other natural disasters.
 The Bricmont Fund is the only resource of its kind that we are aware of that provides direct financial hardship assistance to organic producers.